 With Black people all over the world getting majority of their education from European and American-centered institutions, many may think that our African ancestors were completely submissive on the ship vessels on their way to the Americas during the Trans Atlantic slave trade.
-By the teachings we subject ourselves to, it could be concluded that we laid down and didn’t put up a fight at all.
 That is far from the truth.

 The truth is, roughly 15 percent to 20 percent of the ships which left Africa never made it to the “new world.”
 Thousands of vessels were overtaken by the enslaved Africans on board.
-During some of these takeovers, these Africans, who were sometimes warriors, rose up and killed every white man on the ship.
-Some of these ships were sailed back to Africa by the once captured men, thousands of the ships disappeared at sea, and some never made it far from the African shores before being overrun.
+During some of these takeovers, these Africans, who were sometimes warriors, rose up and killed every white man on these ships.
+Some of these ships were sailed back to Africa by the once captured men, thousands of the ships disappeared at sea, and many never made it far from the African shores before being overrun.

 Below are 5 great examples of these revolts: